John Stewart (knight, died 1298): Career

+After the battle, Sir John Stewart was buried in the churchyard of the Falkirk Old Parish Church.

 Marriage and issue

 John married Margaret de Bonkyll, the daughter and heiress of Sir Alexander de Bonkyll of that Ilk.
 Margaret remarried, as in 1304 she is named as wife to Sir David, Lord of Brechin.
 By his wife Sir John had issue: